 If we have a record of you using a medication safely in the past we are often happy to re-prescribe it without seeing you.
 However, some medications need a medical review before being issued.
 If this is the case we will leave a written message for you at reception asking you to make an appointment with a doctor.
 If we have not issued the prescription it is for medical reasons and usually for your safety.
 We do not routinely re-prescribe medications which are addictive or have potential risks or side effects(for example strong painkillers and sleeping tablets).

-Requests for acute prescriptions can be collected after 3pm the day following the request.
+Requests for acute prescriptions can be collected at your nominated pharmacy 72 hours after requesting it.